 Neem oil spray

-Neem oil is completely organic made by plants using the distillation process and is as natural as diatomaceous earth.
-Neem oil is effective in making bugs confuse about eating or not and not let them reproducing and eventually kill them.
-It doesn’t end insects right away but takes time to terminate these annoying pests.
+Neem oil is entirely organic and made by plants using the distillation process and is as natural as diatomaceous earth.
+Neem oil effectively confuses bugs about eating or not and prevents them from reproducing and eventually killing them.
+It doesn't end insects immediately, but it takes time to terminate these annoying pests.

 How to make neem oil spray

-Dilute 1 tablespoon of neem oil in 1 liter of water, and spray it on plants.
-Don’t overspray this solution on leaves.
-For getting the best result you can spray this solution every 15 days.
-You can add mild liquid soap too in this spray.
+Dilute one tablespoon of neem oil in 1 liter of water, and spray it on plants.
+Pay this solution on leaves wisely.
+You can spray this solution every 15 days to get the best result.
+You can add mild liquid soap, too, in this spray.

 Herbal water spray

-Essential oils of sage, thyme, rosemary, mint, basil, and lavender to name a few works as a great insect repellent.
-These essential oils are completely safe for your respiratory system and keep the bugs away from your plant.
+Essential oils of sage, thyme, rosemary, mint, basil, and lavender, to name a few, works as excellent insect repellent.
+These essential oils are safe for your respiratory system and keep bugs away from your plant.

 How to make herbal water spray

-Dilute the little quantity of essential oil in water and fill it in a spray bottle, to spray on the plants.
-Make sure to add a very little amount of essential oil (1/2 teaspoon in 500 ml for your idea) as they are the concentrated solution.
+Dilute the little essential oil in water and fill it in a spray bottle to spray on the plants.
+Make sure to add very little essential oil (1/2 teaspoon in 500 ml for your idea) as they are the concentrated solution.

 Note: Test the solution before applying it to know how the plant reacts to it, and do not spray too much.